 We’re proud to have a streamlined 5-stage process for choosing a memory care community.
 We understand that this phase is taxing, so we’ve refined our process to make it as smooth and uncomplicated as possible to the involved members of the families.
 This has led to the development of our proprietary assessment tool, Senex Saver™ .
 Our industry experience, coupled with our exclusive Senex Saver™ tool, can save families several precious hours and thousands of dollars.

-Senex Saver™, our proprietary tool, is a set of questionnaires that determine the baseline of the person with dementia.
+Senex Saver™, our proprietary significant cost saving tool, is used to determine the baseline of person with dementia.
 We believe that sound advice stems from an accurate assessment, so we've perfected Senex Saver™ to cover all facets of dementia care evaluation.
-The questions delve into a person's ability to perform activities of daily living (ADLs), overall cognitive, health, physical, emotional, and functional status.
-We use the 100-point rating system to precisely evaluate the memory care needs of the person.

 Though our current process is simple, painless, and trouble-free, we’ve never devalued the quality of our service.
 We acknowledge each person’s situation as unique and have adhered to an individual-centered approach ever since.
 We live by our mission to provide only superior memory care placement services at all times and at no cost.

 We’ll walk you through the process and help you understand what to expect every step of the way.
 Our structured and proven memory care placement process ensures you find the best fit possible.

 Fill in our online Contact Us form or directly phone us to start a consultation.
 For 15 to 20 minutes, we will hear about your unique situation.
 This initial phone conversation will help us better prepare for our in-person meeting.